 Rosa's unemployment benefits ran out in July of 2002.
 To maintain her health insurance, Rosa was paying \$490 a month to a COBRA plan, "almost as much as my rent," using her credit card.
-Then her car insurance payments were due-she needs the car to get to employment meetings at the airport and she put that on the card.
-Next were the medical and dental bills, then the car's brakes, then food and gas ... everything went on the credit card.
+Then her car insurance payments were due-she needs the car to get to employment meetings at the airportand she put that on the card.
+Next were the medical and dental bills, then the car's brakes, then food and gas ... everything went on the income.
+"I know a pilot who has more than \$40,000 in debt, because he pays his mortgage with his credit card now," she says.
+"He has no other choice.
+A lot of the pilots have turned to drinking, they are so depressed."